openwpm/OpenWPM/README.md

 `openwpm/config.py::BrowserParams`, with the exception of the changes specified in `demo.py`.

+The demo script also includes a sample of how to use the [Tranco](https://tranco-list.eu/) top sites list via the optional command line flag `demo.py --tranco`.
+Note that since this is a real top sites list it will include NSFW websites, some of which will be highly ranked.

 More information on the instrumentation and configuration parameters is given below.